RConsortium/S7/tests/testthat/_snaps/class-spec.md

 # can get class from base constructor

     Can't convert `mean` to a valid class.
-Could not find base class corresponding to supplied constructor function
+No matching base class.

 # as_class gives informative errors